maxdjohnson/stkclient/README.rst

 .. code:: python

+   import stkclient

    a = stkclient.OAuth2()
    signin_url = a.get_signin_url()
-   # Open `signin_url` in a browser, sign in and authorize the application, pass the final redirect_url below
+   # Open `signin_url` in a browser, sign in and authorize the application, pass
+   # the final redirect_url below
    client = a.create_client(redirect_url)

 Once a client is created, it can be serialized and deserialized using ``Client.load`` / ``Client.loads`` and ``client.dump`` / ``client.dumps``